evansory/SQL_PROJECT/README.md

 # SQL_PROJECT
-HR Portfolio Using SQL and Power B I
+HR Portfolio Using SQL and Power BI

 ## Table of Contents